R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 repos = "https://Rdatatable.gitlab.io/data.table")

-Guidance provides several options of macos preparing for installation from source.
-For my Rosetta installation I prefer to use compiler: GCC (Official GNU fortran) ver basicaly because of lesser HD space.
-Unfortunately this option turns to be absolutely useless in case of native aarch64 installation.
-After several attempts using different options provided by guidance I came to decision all described options are useless regarding aarch64 case.
-Moreover searching solution across internet shows nothing regarding the case.
+The guidance provides several options for macOS preparation for installation from source.
+For my Rosetta installation, I prefer to use the compiler: GCC (Official GNU Fortran) ver mainly because of its smaller disk space requirements.
+Unfortunately, this option turns out to be absolutely useless in the case of native aarch64 installation.
+After several attempts using different options provided by the guidance, I came to the conclusion that all described options are ineffective for the aarch64 case.
+Moreover, searching for a solution across the internet yields nothing regarding this case.

 Solution

-Solution below provided on your own responsibility and considered to be as experiential.
-I highly recommend to keep previous R installation nearby with new one for unpredictable issues cased by compiling another packages like stringi issue or rcpp or whatever.
+The solution provided below is at your own responsibility and is considered experimental.
+I highly recommend keeping the previous R installation alongside the new one to address any unpredictable issues caused by compiling other packages, such as the stringi issue or rcpp or whatever.

 Step 0 (prepare RStudio)